 The trail to Josephine Peak is a simple out and back on a fire road, which is not the most interesting hike one can do.
-However, the trail’s front-and-center location and apparent lack of highlights means you can often have this entire route to yourself.
+However, the trail’s front-and-center location and apparent lack of highlights means you can often have this entire route to yourself — and those who overlook this for Instagram hotspots are missing out.
 On clear days, the views from here are some of the best you can get in the San Gabriels.
 At various points along the trail, you’ll have great sight-lines to the interior of the San Gabriels, down the Big Tujunga Canyon, and into the L.A. basin and even to Catalina on the clearest of days.

 Park near the Clear Creek Ranger Station (open on weekends only) and pass around the gated fire road to begin your hike.
 If you’re parking along the road, be sure you’re completely off the pavement.